ChrisMarshallNY/ITCB-master/01-SecondStep/README.md

 12. Core Bluetooth calls [the `CBPeripheralDelegate.peripheral(_:didUpdateValueFor:error:)` delegate callback](https://developer.apple.com/documentation/corebluetooth/cbperipheraldelegate/1518708-peripheral).
 13. The SDK notifies the app that the answer is now available, via [the `ITCB_Observer_Central_Protocol.questionAnsweredByDevice(_:)` SDK observer callback](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/01-SecondStep/SDK-src/src/public/ITCB_SDK_Protocol.swift#L287).

+At this point, the implementation is complete.
+The user is shown the question they asked, followed by the answer that was generated by the Peripheral, sent over to the Central via Bluetooth, and captured by Core Bluetooth.

 #### FIRST, the Backstory

 Remember that local instances of [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) are *not actual one-to-one connections to remote devices*.
 They are a lot more akin to a "local directory" of the device, holding the "last known state" of the device, and information about its capabilities and data, along with directions for contacting the Peripheral.